The series includes four mysteries (so far):

 He also found love during this period, and with a young wife and two small children decided to gamble on a move to the foothills of the Sierra Nevada Mountains, into an old Victorian house in an old gold-mining town, which eventually became the setting for his Lew Travis mysteries.
 To his own surprise, he survived with relative ease in this setting, working as a private consultant for 14 years, until joining the Graduate School of Education at UC Berkeley in 1998 to lead what became a thriving organization dedicated to furthering the approach to education he had helped to engineer.

 While he found little time to write during this period, especially until his children were grown and the combined career and family demands eased, he harbored an urge to do so, and when the kids headed off to college he began yielding to this urge.
 The result is his series of Lew Travis mysteries, his science fiction stories, and his literary fiction.
-He continues to live with his wife Laurie in the foothills of the Sierra Nevada Mountains in Northern California, in the same old Victorian house for thirty-two years now, and divides his time among writing, travel, visiting his two grown children (and one grandchild) in San Francisco, and hanging out with assorted friends.
+He continues to live with his wife Laurie in the foothills of the Sierra Nevada Mountains in Northern California, in the same old Victorian house for nearly forty years now, and divides his time among writing, travel, visiting his two grown children (and grandchildren) in San Francisco, and hanging out with assorted friends.

 I try to keep it lean, to omit unneeded passages and words, so the story has some pace.
 At the same time it’s a bit reflective, in the case of the mysteries life seen through the eyes of the 72 year-old sleuth, Lew Travis, who is something of a curmudgeon and has views that might be called crusty.